nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/creek-river-setup.md

 Creating the data models for this application will be almost identical to the process for Honey Rae's.
 The biggest difference is that our model, in addition to defining the types that we'll use in the .NET application, will also be used by Entity Framework to determine what tables to create in the database.
 This requires a few small additions to the code.

 1. Create a `Models` folder in the project folder
 1. Add a `CampsiteType.cs` file to the `Models` folder.
-Past the following code in it:
+Paste the following code in it:
     ``` csharp
     using System.ComponentModel.DataAnnotations;